yichizhang/yichizhang.github.io/_posts/2014-12-07-welcome-to-jekyll.markdown

 date:   2014-12-07 20:49:22
 ---

 Edit the .inputrc file in your Home directory.
-The file might now exist.
+The file might not exist.

 {% highlight console %}
 vi .inputrc